Tizpaz/Parfait-ML/README.md

 #### ...

-## General Instructions: How to apply QFuzz on new subjects
+## General Instructions: How to apply Parfait-ML on new subjects

 ## Developer and Maintainer